TomaszWoloszyn983/mood-design-gift-shop/README.md

 * Jshint for Java Script code https://jshint.com/.
 * CI Python Linter for Python code https://pep8ci.herokuapp.com/.

-There were no issues detected by most of the test, although there where some errors implemented with add-ons.
+There were no issues detected by most of the test.
-More details about testings and unfixed issues are available in the dedicated testing section [here](TESTING.md).
+More details about testings are available in the dedicated testing section [here](TESTING.md).

 ## **10. Agile Development Process**

 ### GitHub Projects

-!!!
-Dodaj nowego screena !!!

 [GitHub Projects](https://github.com/TomaszWoloszyn983/mood-design-gift-shop/projects) served as an Agile tool for this project.
 It isn't a specialized tool, but with the right tags and project creation/issue assignments, it can be made to work.